huaminghuangtw/Evergreen-Notes/Permanent-Notes/caffeine.md

 Do not drink coffee immediately upon waking.
 Instead, delaying coffee consumption for a minimum of 1.5 to 2 hours after waking.

 * Caffeine wakes you up by fooling/blocking the [adenosine](adenosine.md) from adhering to its normal receptors in the brain.
-You want your body to clear out the adenosine before adding caffeine, otherwise you'll feel drowsy again once the caffeine wears off.
+You want your body to clear out the adenosine before adding caffeine, otherwise you’ll feel drowsy again once the caffeine wears off.
 * This could greatly help to get rid of the “afternoon crash/post-lunch slump.”
 * The best time to drink coffee is likely mid-to-late morning, when your cortisol levels start to drop.